ujinthegrey/curriculum-vitae/README.md

 ## EXPERIENCE (1.5 years)
 - Made a filterable and sortable menu of items loaded from the API
 - Made a form to create an order by sending a POST request with an order data (user data + cart data) to the API
-- Added a button to automaticaly get user&#39;s geolocation for a delivery form (used custom fetching function and createAsyncThunk from @reduxjs/toolkit)
+- Added a button to automaticaly get user&#39;s geolocation to the order form (used custom fetching function and createAsyncThunk from @reduxjs/toolkit)
 - Added a button to prioritize the order by sending a PATCH request with a new status to the API
 - Made a dark mode toggle with a custom hook (based on a useLocalStorage) taking in a account user&#39;s system preferences
 - Build a backend for the CRM app with a Supabase (several tables, couple of storage buckets, list of users, and important policy rules to guard the app)